GabriellPRO/GabriellPRO/README.md

 # 🚀 About Me

-I am a passionate **Fullstack Developer** from Brazil 🇧🇷 focused on building scalable and modern web applications.
+I am a passionate **Fullstack Developer** with a strong background as a **Technologist in Computer Networks**.
+I enjoy creating modern, scalable, and user-focused applications while constantly improving my skills in software development and system architecture.

+My passion for technology comes from solving real-world problems through clean code, intuitive design, and efficient solutions.
+I am always exploring new technologies and best practices to build high-performance applications and deliver better user experiences.

-- 🎓 Technologist in Computer Networks
+- 🎓 **Education:** Technologist in Computer Networks.
-- 💻 Fullstack Developer
+- 💡 **Interests:** Fullstack Development, Cloud Computing, UI/UX Design, and Software Architecture.
-- 📚 Learning Advanced React & Microservices
+- ✍️ **Currently Learning:** Advanced React patterns, Microservices, APIs, and System Security.
-- 🎯 Goal: Work globally as a Software Developer
+- 🎯 **Goals for 2026:** Become a Senior-ready developer, contribute to impactful Open Source projects, and work in international tech environments.

 ---